Palestinian refugees: Other countries

 India agreed to take in 165 refugees, with the first group arriving in March 2006.
 Generally, they were unable to find work in India as they spoke only Arabic though some found employment with UNHCR's non-governmental partners.
 All of them were provided with free access to public hospitals.
 Of the 165 refugees, 137 of them later found clearance for resettlement in Sweden.
 In November 2006, 54 were granted asylum in Canada, and in 2007, some 200 were accepted for resettlement in Sweden and Iceland, and Brazil agreed to take 100.

 In 2009, significant numbers of these refugees were allowed to resettle abroad.
 More than 1,000 were accepted by various countries in Europe and South America, and an additional 1,350 were cleared for resettlement in the United States.
 Another 68 were allowed to resettle in Australia.
-However, the majority of Palestine refugees strongly oppose resettlement and much rather want to return.
+However, the majority of Palestine refugees strongly oppose resettlement and much rather want to return to their homes in the region of Palestine.

 Positions

-On 11 December 1948 the United Nations General Assembly discussed Bernadotte's report and passed a resolution: "that refugees wishing to return to their homes and live at peace with their neighbour should be permitted to do so at the earliest practicable date. " This General Assembly article 11 of Resolution 194 has been annually re-affirmed.
+On 11 December 1948 the United Nations General Assembly discussed Bernadotte's report and passed a resolution: "that refugees wishing to return to their homes and live at peace with their neighbour should be permitted to do so at the earliest practicable date."
+This General Assembly article 11 of Resolution 194 has been annually re-affirmed.

 Israeli views

 The Jewish Agency promised to the UN before 1948 that Palestinian Arabs would become full citizens of the State of Israel, and the Israeli declaration of independence invited the Arab inhabitants of Israel to "full and equal citizenship".
 In practice, Israel does not grant citizenship to the refugees, as it does to those Arabs who continue to reside in its borders.
 The 1947 Partition Plan determined citizenship based on residency, such that Arabs and Jews residing in Palestine but not in Jerusalem would obtain citizenship in the state in which they are resident.
 Professor of Law at Boston University Susan Akram, Omar Barghouti and Ilan Pappé have argued that Palestinian refugees from the envisioned Jewish State were entitled to normal Israeli citizenship based on laws of state succession.

+Following the Six-Day War in 1967, Israel gained control over a substantial number of refugee camps in the territories it captured from Egypt and Jordan.
+The Israeli government attempted to resettle them permanently by initiating a subsidized "build-your-own home" program.
+Israel provided land for refugees who chose to participate; the Palestinians bought building materials on credit and built their own houses, usually with friends.
+Israel provided the new neighborhoods with necessary services, such as schools and sewers.
+The United Nations General Assembly passed Resolutions 31/15 and 34/52, which condemned the program as a violation of the refugees' "inalienable right of return", and called upon Israel to stop the program.
+Thousands of refugees were resettled into various neighborhoods, but the program was suspended due to pressure from the PLO.